redhat-developer/odo/docs/sample-applications.md

 >
 > For `odo` Java and Node.js are the officially supported component types.
 Run `odo catalog list components` to verify the officially supported component types.

-In order to access the component over the web, create a URL using `odo url create`.
+To access the component over the web, create a URL using `odo url create`.

 # Examples from Git repositories